 Electrolyzers, the workhorses of green hydrogen production, account for 40% of the total cost and are crucial to unlocking this clean fuel's potential.
 Securing a reliable and affordable supply is crucial, particularly in developing nations like India, where most electrolyzers are imported (often with in-house assembly).
 Raw materials are concentrated in just a few countries.
 This limited geographic spread throws a wrench into efforts to build robust electrolyser manufacturing capabilities worldwide.
 The widespread adoption of green hydrogen hinges on overcoming this supply chain bottleneck.

-Mobility, Fine chemicals, Steel, and Fertilizers as well as in other sectors such as Data Centers, Cold Storage, Gated
+Fertilizers as well as in other sectors such as Data Centers, Cold Storage, Gated Communities, etc. Hydrogen can be used in

 Figure 2: Different Segments of Hydrogen Eco-system